Bumblebee males and new

 there have been sightings of large queens flying with small males attached to

 them.
-The photograph of a Bombus lapidarius queen and male mating above right was sent in by AsB, and the Bombus hypnorum photograph on the right was sent in by Julia Hedges.
-Both these photograph and that below of Bombus impatiens show that the mating is successful.
+The photograph of a Bombus lapidarius queen and male mating above right was sent in by AsB, and the Bombus hypnorum photograph below was sent in by Julia Hedges.
+Both these photographs and that below of Bombus impatiens show that the mating is successful.
 At the start of mating the male grabs on to the queen's thorax to get himself into the correct position, this can be seen below in the Bombus lucorum photograph, only when everything is in position does he move back.

 |Note the size variation.
 Lapidarius is a species where there is a great range of sizes with the queen being much bigger than the workers and males.
 The mites on the queen will survive with her during hibernation and take up residence in her new nest the following spring.
 They use her as a means of transport.